HDSB-GWS/ICS4-Notes/notes/Recursion/Recursion.md

 # Task(s)
 * Complete further research on how to create a recursive function/method.
-There are a few examples of recursive functions [here](https://github.com/johnfraserss/ICS4U/tree/master/examples/recursion).
+There are a few examples of recursive functions in this repo.
 * Create an iterative function (i.e. loops without recursion) and a recursive function to solve two out of the three problems below.
-* As a separate document, submit responses to the following questions:
+* After completing the practice, consider the following questions:
   * What are some common pitfalls of recursion?
   * What issues did you run into during your development of the below algorithms?